burrittresearch/burritt-research/README.md

 # Portfolio

-## Data Science Projects Using Python
+## Data Science Projects Using Python in Jupyter Notebook

 ### [Data Analysis and Visualization of the Covid-19 Pandemic in Nigeria](https://github.com/Drimdave/Covid-19-Data-Analysis-and-Visualization 'Data Analysis and Visualization of the Covid-19 Pandemic in Nigeria')